-We are a design research practice for the built environment, exploring the impact of architecture and urban design on the human condition.
+We are a design research practice for the built environment, exploring the impact of architecture and urban design on the human psychology and physiology.

 We support evidence-based design through our knowledge and application of environmental psychology and building physics.

 We do not design, but we help make design better.

 What we do